MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/order-rows.md

 ## Lookup and choice columns

 Lookup and choice column values are sorted using the display values rather than the values stored in the database.
 As mentioned in [formatted values](select-columns.md#formatted-values), the values stored in the database for lookup and choice columns is a GUID value and an integer value respectively.
 Sorting by these values is meaningless, therefore when you use order on these columns, the display value is used for sorting.
-For lookups, it is the primary name field for the related table.
-For choice columns, it is the value of the option label.
+For lookups, it's the primary name field for the related table.
+For choice columns, it's the value of the option label.

 <!-- TODO: The option Label can be localized, so I expect this will impact the results returned -->